svenssonjoel/lispBM/README.md

 5. More built in comparisons.
 6. Make uniform how to return success or failure.
 It is sometimes bool and sometimes int right now.

+---

+## Compile a 64bit binary for linux

+1. Build the repl: `cd repl` and then `make all64`

+2. Run the repl: `./repl`

+---

 ## Compile a 32bit binary for linux (Requires 32bit libraries.
 May need something like "multilib" on a 64bit linux)

-1. Build the repl: `cd repl-cps` and then `make`
+1. Build the repl: `cd repl` and then `make`

 2. Run the repl: `./repl`

-## Compile a 64bit binary for linux

-1. Build the repl: `cd repl-cps` and then `make all64`

-2. Run the repl: `./repl`
+---

 ## Compile on Raspberry Pi